Illinois Security Deposit Collections & Holdings

 While other states have additional requirements for landlords that collect a security deposit, such as providing certain documentation of the condition of the unit at move-in, Illinois does not.

-Do Landlords Have to Provide a Receipt for the Security Deposit in Illinois?
+Do Landlords Have To Provide a Receipt for the Security Deposit in Illinois?

 Landlords are not required to provide a receipt for the security deposit by Illinois state law.
 However, in some jurisdictions, like Chicago and suburban Cook County, landlords must provide a receipt for any security deposit collected.

-The receipt must include the:
+The receipt must include the following information:

 • Amount of the deposit